Exfoliating Face Serum 30ML

 • Propylene Glycol is a moisture retaining agent.

 • Lecithin improves skin texture and promotes hydration.

 • Pullulan helps in promoting firms to the skin.

-The serum could be used for all types of skin; oily, normal, dry and sensitive, and acne-prone, and also by all gender.
+The serum could be used for all types of skin; oily, normal, dry and also by all genders.